n00mkrad/flowframes/PythonDependencies.md

 This should be sufficient to run RIFE and other Pytorch-based networks on any modern GPU, including the RTX 3000 (Ampere) series.

+## Troubleshooting

+If you are getting some kind of numpy error, try downgrading it to 1.19.3:

+`pip install numpy==1.19.3`